Form a lasting connection with nature when you get involved with a Parks Connect program

 • encourage greater community engagement, enticing a diversity of people from all walks of life into South East Queensland’s national parks to appreciate all they offer

-• help ease the load on rangers and present a recruitment pathway for keen future park rangers.
+• help ease the load on rangers and present a recruitment pathway for keen future Park Rangers.

-What are you waiting for?
 Get involved with one of the fantastic Parks Connect programs listed below and start enjoying Queensland’s awe-inspiring national parks and reserves.

 Junior Ranger